Quick Facts About Educational Leadership in New York

 - New York State Council of School Superintendents (The Council): The Council is a professional and advocacy organization that serves school superintendents and assistant superintendents throughout New York State.

-- New York State Educational Conference Board (ECB): ECB is comprised of 6 member organizations: The Conference of Big 5 School Districts, The Council, New York State PTA, NYSSBA, NYSUT, and the SAANYS.
+- New York State Educational Conference Board (ECB): ECB is comprised of 7 member organizations: The Conference of Big 5 School Districts, The Council, New York State PTA, NYSSBA, NYSUT, SAANYS, and ASBO – New York.

 - New York State Federation of School Administrators (NYSFSA): NYSFSA is the union for school administrators, professionals, and supervisors in New York State.

-- New York State United Teachers (NYSUT): NYSUT is a federation of more 600,000 New York educators and 1,200 local unions.
+- New York State United Teachers (NYSUT): NYSUT is a federation of more 700,000 New York educators.
 It’s affiliated with the American Federation of Teachers (AFT) and the National Education Association (NEA).

-- The Conference of Big 5 School Districts: The Conference is a membership organization that represents the city school districts of Buffalo, New York City, Rochester, Syracuse, Yonkers, Mount Vernon, and Utica.
+- The Conference of Big 5 School Districts: The Conference is a membership organization that represents the city school districts of Buffalo, New York City, Rochester, Syracuse, and Yonkers.
+It was expanded in 2014 to include Affiliate Members Albany, Mount Vernon, and Utica.
 It focuses on the challenges of urban education.

 Note: Remember that state and national educator organizations often have funds and scholarships available for continuing education (e.g. Ed.D.).
 Check the website and ask about opportunities.